sharkba1t/100-days-of-code/log.md

 + worked on the calculator app

 **Thoughts:**
 I am slowly picking up the pace of learning.
-Async JavaScript was a bit tough to understand at first, but I finished the lesson.
+Async JavaScript was tough to understand at first, but I finished the lesson.
 I noticed the text overflows from the calculator display window if too many digits are entered, but instead of fixing it, I added a popup window claiming "it's a feature".
-I am experimenting with "popup windows" and draggable elements using JavaScript, and I ended up diving into a rabbit hole of learning [why using `event.pageX` will result in the IDE warning "event is deprecated"](https://stackoverflow.com/questions/64585035/im-trying-to-call-event-but-my-visual-code-say-event-is-deprecated-ts6385) ([MDN documentation linked in the answer here](https://stackoverflow.com/questions/64585035/im-trying-to-call-event-but-my-visual-code-say-event-is-deprecated-ts6385))
+I am experimenting with "pop-up windows" and draggable elements using JavaScript, and I ended up diving into a rabbit hole of learning [why using `event.pageX` will result in the IDE warning "event is deprecated"](https://stackoverflow.com/questions/64585035/im-trying-to-call-event-but-my-visual-code-say-event-is-deprecated-ts6385) ([MDN documentation linked in the answer here](https://stackoverflow.com/questions/64585035/im-trying-to-call-event-but-my-visual-code-say-event-is-deprecated-ts6385))

 **Link to work:**
 + [Calculator App, but the bugs are features](https://imgur.com/a/7v9U2Ps)